Guidance on air freight of medicines

 Updated 9 October 2019

 The shipment of medicines by air freight requires specific control measures.
-This guidance provides advice on Good Distribution Practice (GDP) requirements for air freight to ensure that product quality and security is protected.
+This guidance provides advice on good distribution practice (GDP) requirements for air freight to ensure product quality and security.

 1. Introduction to air transport

 This guidance refers to extracts from the World Health Organization (WHO) technical series 961 and WHO Supplement 12: Temperature-controlled transport operations by road and by air to outline transportation factors specific to air freight of medicines.
-These extracts are provided below.
-It should be read and implemented in conjunction with EU Good Distribution Practice (GDP) guidance.
+You should be read and implement this together with EU Good Distribution Practice (GDP) guidance.

 The International Air Transport Association’s Perishable Cargo Regulations and Temperature Control Regulations is the industry’s framework for meeting GDP.
 The purpose of the regulations include:

 Many air carriers offer ‘branded services’ with defined procedures based on GDP to meet the specific needs of pharmaceuticals.
-Any variation or deviation from such a branded service should be defined and negotiated beforehand in a specific SOP.
+Any variation or deviation from such a branded service should be defined and negotiated beforehand in a specific standard operating procedure (SOP).

 In order to minimise risk, shippers should always collaborate with the air carrier, either directly or through the designated freight forwarding agent.
 It is essential to do this in order to define and agree the service level needed to meet the shipper’s requirements.